 The final paper has three piggy banks on it and an amount of money beside it.
 Draw the coins needed to equal the amount inside the piggy bank.
 A simple circle with a monetary value on it will work fine.

-For more help with counting money see the worksheets and pages below.
+For more help with learning about currency see all of the different counting money worksheets below.